 How Historical Volatility is Calculated

 The historical volatility formula is typically a standard deviation measurement.
-It takes a stock’s daily price changes and averages them over a period.
+It typically takes a stock’s daily price changes and averages them over a period.
 There are several steps to calculating historical volatility:

-1. Collect historical prices
+1. Collect historical prices.

-4. Square those differences
+4. Square those differences.

-5. Find the sum of those squared differences
+5. Find the sum of those squared differences (this finds the squared deviations).

-7. Calculate the square root of the variance
+7. Calculate the square root of the variance.

-The historical volatility formula is a tedious step-by-step process, but most brokerage platforms automatically calculate it.
+Working through the historical volatility formula can be a lengthy process, but most brokerage platforms will automatically calculate it for you.
 Many brokers even offer historical volatility charts.
 With a historical volatility chart, you can easily compare changes through time.
-For example, if a stock reacted sharply to an earnings release, the historical volatility charts will show a jump immediately after the earnings date while implied volatility might drop sharply after the earnings report.

 How to Use Historical Volatility

-Traders also use historical volatility when analyzing a stock, fund, or index to get a sense of its riskiness.
+Traders may use historical volatility when analyzing a stock, fund, or index to get a sense of its riskiness.
 High or low historical volatility stocks are not inherently bullish or bearish.
 Day traders might seek high historical volatility stocks as candidates for high-profit trading opportunities (but they also come with high loss potential).

 Historical vs Implied Volatility